The hero is in dire straits, on the ropes from the Giant Mook's relentless attack, when who should come and save him but... his mom?

 - In Dragon Mango, two stories are told of the missing princess: that she was smuggled away, and that she was kidnapped.

-- Up until Billie Wilson got her superpowers, she had no idea that her parents were superpowered mutants who work for the C.I.A.
+- In the Whateley Universe, up until Billie Wilson got her superpowers, she had no idea that her parents were superpowered mutants who work for the C.I.A.
 Or that her annoyingly-perfect older brother was a superpowered mutant with a low-level Paragon power.
 Or that her incredibly annoying kid inventor younger brother was also a mutant.
 Okay, her brothers were also clueless on this until she manifested and became Tennyo.
 (On the other hand, Jadis Diabolik has known about her father since she was old enough to keep a secret, because he is one of the most wanted supervillains on the planet.)

 - Ben 10: Ben discovers long after receiving his Imported Alien Phlebotinum that his grandfather is a former Men in Black-esque alien hunter who Missed the Call.